-The number of people over 75 in the UK will rise from one in 12 today, to one in every 7 by 2040.
-We’re also living for longer, with a third of children born now expected to live to 100.
+The number of people over 75 in the UK today is one in 12.
+By 2040, it will rise to one in 7.
+We’re also living for longer and a third of children born now are expected to live to 100.

-This presents a challenge to health services – as well as an opportunity for those who are able to create new products and services to allow people to stay active and productive as they age.
+This presents a challenge to health services, but it is also an opportunity for businesses and researchers who can help people to stay active and productive as they age.

-Through the healthy ageing challenge, government will bring together UK businesses and researchers to help people to live in their homes for longer, tackle loneliness, and increase independence and wellbeing.
+Through the challenge, government will bring together UK businesses and researchers to support people to stay in their homes for longer, tackle loneliness, and increase independence and wellbeing.

 What’s the investment?

-Up to 98 million will be invested in research and innovation that supports people as they age, while also helping those that care for them.
+Up to £98 million will be invested in research and innovation that supports people as they age, while also helping those that care for them.